GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 - Has experience with common database technologies.
 Knows relational models, tables, views, indices, and other terms.
 Writes performant SQL queries.
 - Has experience in git, and **is able to resolve merge conflicts**.
 - Is fluent in Object-Oriented Programming.
 Knows the key points to it and writes high-quality OOP code.
-- Knows what Functional Programming is.
-Knows advantages and disadvantages to each paradigm.
 - Understands concepts such as data immutability, pure functions, and reactivity.
 - **Understands concepts about software design, and knows how to follow common patterns** such as Clean Architecture, Hexagonal Architecture and others.
 Knows about their advantages and disadvantages.
 - Understands how to architect applications and is capable of choosing a good architecture according to the complexity and challenge (e.g. monoliths, micro-services, serveless, etc).